Russian Dialects: Learning about Key Differences, Including Locations and Pronunciation

 Russian as a whole is a relatively homogeneous language, with only slight variations in dialect and accent.

-Nevertheless, familiarizing yourself with the differences between each regional variation is an important part of your Russian learning journey.
-Plus, it prepares you for the moment you come into contact with a native Russian speaker with an accent that varies from the standard.
+However, it’s best to be prepared for the moment you come into contact with a native Russian speaker with an accent that varies from the standard.

 What’s the Difference Between Language, Dialect and Accent?

 While there’s no perfect method for classifying the distinctions between these three concepts, there are simplistic explanations for each.